Heart Problems after COVID-19

 What about heart problems in children after COVID-19?

 In general, children who get sick with the coronavirus do not have serious problems as often as adults do.
-But a very rare complication of COVID-19 called multisystem inflammatory syndrome in children, or MIS-C, can cause serious heart damage, cardiogenic shock or death.
+An uncommon but serious complication of COVID-19 called multisystem inflammatory syndrome in children, or MIS-C, can cause serious heart damage, cardiogenic shock or death.

 When should I see a doctor if I’m having heart symptoms after coronavirus?